dpouzada/Watson_for_MANA/README.md

 ## What is the solution ?

+### Preamble

+If you are not already ackowledged with Watson modules, the following explanation of the architecture will not already appear understandable.
+In that case, I invite you either to consult the PPT which introduces each module and the terms/vocabulary associated to it, or the following sections which explain briefly what each module is capable of doing before guiding you practically with creating your own instances to be ble to run the script.

+### The architecture

-This algorithm was specifically tailored for MANA in order to classify with highest accuracy articles content as relevant/non relevant information.
+This architecture was specifically tailored for MANA in order to classify with highest accuracy articles content as relevant/non relevant information.
 It optimizes the classification by orchestrating efficiently the use of several IBM Watson AI.

-Please look at the Power Point to better understand the underlying justification for this final solution architecture.
-It details the genesis of the reasoning, ideation process and trials that allowed to eventually settle after several adjustments to reach that final architecture.

 ![schema_architecture](Images/Schema_principe.png)

-Now, an additional feature of the script that did not fit in this overwhelming architecture schema:
-One limitation in the keyword recognition is that alerting entities have to be pre-filled manually on Watson Assistant interface by the user.
-Those manually informed alerting entities aim to make sure 100% not to miss those words like deforestation, environmental destruction, etc...
-To compensate for the fact that the user may not be able to guess all relevant keywords he wants to fill as alerting entities (to make sure 100% not to miss those words, like deforestation, environmental destruction, etc...) on a given set of articles.
-A prospection function was added.
-This prospection function treats all articles and informs back of the most recurring keywords, as a suggestion for the user who might recognise some relevant keywords to be added.
-This function is all the more useful when alerting entities are within one field, for instance the theme of deforestation and all its synonyms.
-And that a new set of articles of another field are to be treated.
-For instance about river pollution.
-Then the user may want to prospect the articles to be given an idea of the relevant alerting entities to add.

-Likewise at the end of the execution, all keywords associated to sentences which have just been classified and stored as relevant for MANA, are displayed.
-This allows the user to make observations about the alerting entities which are most relevant to keep in that they were most sollicited.
+If interested in the underlying reasoning that led to this final solution algorithm, please look at the Power Point that details the genesis of ideation process and trials that allowed to eventually reach, after several adjustments, that final architecture.

-### Verbose Explanations on the big steps of the algorithm and the justification of the architecture
+### Verbose Explanations of the big steps of the algorithm & the justification of the architecture

 First and foremost, the raw text of the article is translated to English if necessary and sent to NLU.